mer0x/docs.merox.dev/docs/blog/posts/media-stack.md

 For a long time, I've been on the hunt for a comprehensive and well-crafted tutorial to deploy a media server on my Kubernetes cluster.
 This media server stack includes Jellyfin, Radarr, Sonarr, Jackett, and qBittorrent.
 Let's briefly dive into what each component brings to our setup

 !!! example
-    Jellyfin: An open-source media system that provides a way to manage and stream your media library across various devices.<br>
+    **Jellyfin**: An open-source media system that provides a way to manage and stream your media library across various devices.<br>
-    Radarr: A movie collection manager for Usenet and BitTorrent users.
+    **Radarr**: A movie collection manager for Usenet and BitTorrent users.
 It automates the process of searching for movies, downloading, and managing your movie library.<br>
-    Sonarr: Similar to Radarr but for TV shows.
+    **Sonarr**: Similar to Radarr but for TV shows.
 It keeps track of your series, downloads new episodes, and manages your collection with ease.<br>
-    Jackett: Acts as a proxy server, translating queries from other apps (like Sonarr or Radarr) into queries that can be understood by a wide array of torrent search engines.<br>
+    **Jackett**: Acts as a proxy server, translating queries from other apps (like Sonarr or Radarr) into queries that can be understood by a wide array of torrent search engines.<br>
-    qBittorrent: A powerful BitTorrent client that handles your downloads.
-Paired with Jackett, it streamlines finding and downloading media content.
+    **qBittorrent**: A powerful BitTorrent client that handles your downloads.
+Paired with Jackett, it streamlines finding and downloading media content. <br>
+    **Gluetun**: A lightweight, open-source VPN client for Docker environments, supporting multiple VPN providers to secure and manage internet connections across containerized applications.
+It ensures privacy and seamless network security with easy configuration and integration.

 <!-- more -->
 The configuration for these applications is hosted on Longhorn storage, ensuring resilience and ease of management, while the media (movies, shows, books, etc.) is stored on a Synology NAS DS223.
 The NAS location is utilized as a Persistent Volume (PV) through NFS 4.1 by Kubernetes.